swheat/md-notes/cloud-infrastructure/az-copy.md

 - **Best Practices**:
     - Always generate SAS tokens with minimal permissions and appropriate expiry times.
     - Use `--log-level=DEBUG` for detailed troubleshooting.

-By following these steps, you can securely and efficiently download files from Azure Blob Storage using AzCopy!